 Give constructive feedback

 In order for teams to improve and progress, sometimes they need to provide each other with constructive feedback, so you should feel prepared to offer it.
 Additionally, you should welcome thoughtful criticisms.

 If you don’t know anyone in your team very well, it might be useful to try some team-building exercises together.
 Just make sure the activities are fun and don’t end up making everyone feel more uncomfortable!

 Take online teamwork courses

 If you want to be more proactive in developing your teamwork skills, you should take a look at our courses related to soft skills, including teamwork and leadership.

 Where will I use teamwork and communication skills?

-Developing your teamwork and communication skills will be beneficial to you in daily life, whether you’re making an important phone call, networking at an event or even playing sports.
+Developing your teamwork and communication skills can be beneficial to you in daily life, whether you’re making an important phone call, networking at an event or even playing sports.
 Below we go into a bit more detail about where you’ll find these soft skills most useful.

 In addition, there are many jobs that require you to communicate and work effectively with colleagues, businesses, clients and customers on a daily basis.
-Good communication and teamwork often lead to respect from other employees, work opportunities and promotions.
+Good communication and teamwork often leads to respect from other employees, work opportunities and promotions.

 Perhaps negotiation is part of your job, but even if it’s not the slightest bit related, negotiation skills are a great thing to have.
-Having strong communication skills will enable you to negotiate better because you’ll be able to connect more easily with the person you’re negotiating with and assert yourself as someone to be taken seriously.
+Having strong communication skills may enable you to negotiate better because you’ll be able to connect more easily with the person you’re negotiating with and assert yourself as someone to be taken seriously.